 The front loop and back loop of a stitch is the top of a stitch that you work into when crocheting.
 There is a front loop and back loop of every stitch, which resembles the letter “V“.

 The back loop is the part of the V that is furthest away from you when crocheting.
 The front loop is the part of the V that is closest to you when crocheting.

-In crochet patterns you may see the back loop abbreviated or referred to as bl crochet (back loop) or plainly blo crochet (back loop only).
+In crochet patterns, using this technique, you may see the back loop abbreviated or referred to as bl crochet (back loop) or blo crochet (back loop only).
 The same goes for front loop only stitches when they are abbreviated in patterns.

 Skill Level: Basic

 - Crochet hook

 - The example is worked with a 5 mm crochet hook and Lion Brand Vanna’s Choice four weight yarn.

 - Parenthesis, or (), show the number of total number of stitches that should be at the end of each row.

 To Begin: To begin chain 15 for your practice swatch